Bupivacaine use while Breastfeeding

 Because of the low levels of bupivacaine in breastmilk, and it is not orally absorbed, amounts received by the infant are small and it has not caused any adverse effects in breastfed infants.

 Bupivacaine during labor and delivery with other anesthetics and analgesics has been reported by some to interfere with breastfeeding.
 However, this assessment is controversial and complex because of the many different combinations of drugs, dosages and patient populations studied as well as the variety of techniques used and deficient design of many of the studies.
 In contrast, epidural bupivacaine begun after clamping of the umbilical cord appears to enhance breastfeeding success because of improved pain control.
 Overall it appears that with good breastfeeding support epidural bupivacaine with or without fentanyl has little or no adverse effect on breastfeeding success.
+Labor pain medication may delay the onset of lactation.

 Maternal Levels.
 Bupivacaine milk levels were measured in 5 women who were given epidural bupivacaine analgesia (dosage not stated) for vaginal delivery.
 Bupivacaine was undetectable (<20 mcg/L) in all samples taken at 2, 8, 24 and 48 hours postpartum.